 078

-I thought I would also write about the equipment that is used in hand spinning.
+I thought I would also write about the equipment used in hand spinning.
 Finding the right equipment for yourself is important.
-I have had 10 wheels so far in my spinning life, with four currently in the house.
-I miss a majority of the wheels I have sold, but there were at least two that did not suit me at all.
+I have had 10 wheels in my spinning life, with four currently in the house.
+I miss most of the wheels I have sold, but there were at least two that did not suit me at all.
 I did manage to find them good homes.

-Researching Norwegian/Scandinavian spinning wheels has been a bit of a struggle.
-There is just not a whole lot of information out there on this type of wheel.
+Researching Norwegian/Scandinavian spinning wheels has been somewhat challenging.
+There simply isn’t much information available on this type of wheel.

-The Polonaise has the look of wheels from the Baltic area of Poland and Scandinavia.
-It has been said that the wheels have been built to be historically correct with such lovely level of detail.
-A very good wheel for re-enactors to use.
+The Polonaise features wheels typical of the Baltic region of Poland and Scandinavia.
+It has been said that the wheels are built to be historically accurate with such detailed craftsmanship.
+It’s an excellent wheel for re-enactors to use.

-Some of the features include functional wood threaded wheel angle adjustments so the proper angle can be obtained with the flyer.
-It has pin and socket bearings that support the 24″ wheel, with ease of treadling.
-The wheel hardware sits between the wheel posts; the footman passes through the bench to the treadle.
+Some of the features include functional wood threaded wheel angle adjustments to achieve the proper angle with the flyer.
+It has pin and socket bearings supporting the 24″ wheel, making treadling easier.
+The wheel hardware is positioned between the wheel posts; the footman passes through the bench to the treadle.

 Facts: